 Criminal record check

-A basic criminal record check is required as part of the application, and this can be obtained from Disclosure Scotland.
+A basic Disclosure & Barring Service (DBS) criminal record check is required as part of the application, and this can be obtained from the (DBS).
 This will not disclose any convictions that are regarded as spent under the Rehabilitation of Offenders Act 1974.

 The personal licence, once issued, will last for 10 years.
 The licence can be renewed for further periods of 10 years.
 The licence will be renewed if the licence holder has not been convicted of any relevant or foreign offences.
 If any such convictions have occurred since the licence was granted or renewed, then the licensing authority must notify the chief officer of police for its area who may object to the renewal.